 Colorado Motorcycle Laws

-According to the Colorado Department of Transportation (CDOT) all motorcycle drivers must obey all the same traffic laws as other motor vehicles on the roadways.
-Because those laws vary from state to state, make sure you’re aware of Colorado laws so you can ride safely and legally.
+According to the Colorado Department of Transportation (CDOT), all motorcyclists must obey the same traffic laws as other drivers on the road.
+Because motorcycle laws vary from state to state, make sure you’re aware of Colorado laws so you can ride safely and legally.

 - You must be at least 16 years old.